Legal, political strategy in letting FBI search Biden’s home

 One key test of the limits of Biden’s strategy revolves around the question of whether the president will agree to an interview with federal investigators if he is asked.
 White House officials thus far have refused to say whether or under what terms he would do so.

-There could still be consequences outside of criminal prosecution for any staffer found to have mishandled classified documents, including ramifications on security clearances necessary for national security work.
+There could also be consequences outside of criminal prosecution for any staffer found to have mishandled classified documents, including ramifications on security clearances necessary for national security work.

 Meanwhile, Biden and his staff are trying to refocus the media and public back on his agenda.
 White House press secretary Karine Jean-Pierre has said she will not answer questions on the investigation during her daily briefings, instead referring most queries to the Justice Department, White House lawyers or Biden’s personal attorneys.